gift guide header

 LED lights

 LED lights are more efficient and long-lasting than other types of bulbs.
-See our LED buyer's guide.
+See the LED buyer's guide in our Practical Energy Savings Tips guide.

 Savings for your gift-recipient: An estimated $90 per year by swapping just six most used bulbs for LED ENERGY STAR® equivalents.